Planning a Data Migration in 2020? What You Need to Know and Tools to Help

 The first thing for people to keep in mind is that many actions could encompass a data migration.
 In the simplest terms, data migration is the movement of electronically stored information.

-One of the most common kinds is moving data to a cloud environment for the first time or switching to another provider.
+One of the most common forms of data migration is moving data to a cloud environment for the first time or switching to another provider.
 People may also transfer data to a new file type or system, especially during upgrades.

 Several possibilities exist for companies assessing the best options for moving their information.
-They might use import and export tools.
-Those allow exporting data to a neutral format and uploading it somewhere else.
+They might use import and export tools that make it possible to export data to a neutral format and upload it somewhere else.
 Alternatively, instead of doing that process through a user interface, the people handling a data migration may use database scripts.
+Other data migration tools make it possible to lift and shift data into the cloud with little change, although this may not maximize the potential of the cloud environment.

-Otherwise, there are extract, transform, load (ETL) tools.
-They provide migration support, ideally for large collections of data.
+For other situations, there are extract, transform, load (ETL) tools that provide migration support for large collections of data.
 Many ETL options can connect to multiple sources and automate some of the steps.
-Finally, some data integration tools have components that support initial migrations.
+Other data integration tools have components that support initial migrations, especially in the case of enterprise networks.

-Picking the most appropriate choice to use is an essential part of well-planned data migration.
+Picking the most appropriate tools to use is an essential part of well-planned data migration.
+Generally, data migration tools fit into one of three broad categories:

 Some companies want to begin a data migration without making any preliminary considerations.
 However, it's much less risky to have a thorough data migration checklist that begins with a premigration assessment.
 That segment involves going through an impact evaluation to measure a project's viability.
 The assessment should also include information about costs and necessary resources.